EmpowerPlastic/empowerchain/chain/x/plasticcredit/spec/02_state.md

 The `plasticcredit` module keeps track of plastic credits issued, traded/transferred and retired on-chain.

+## Params

+The plasticcredit module stores it's params in state with the prefix of 0x00, it can be updated with governance or the address with authority.

+- Params: `0x00 | ProtocolBuffer(Params)`

 ## Issuer

 An Issuer is an entity that is allowed to create Credit Classes and issue Credits under their own Classes.